ManageIQ/manageiq-documentation/api/overview/filtering.md

 </tbody>
 </table>

-When strings, value to be quoted in single or double quotes.
+When using strings, values should be quoted in single or double quotes.
 When datetimes, only strict comparison operators are supported.

 Example Query of VMs named sample\*, created\_on \> 2019-09-01, and return